 - Great literature is important

-- Grammar, history, and mathematics are important as they make a good basis for learning.
+- Grammar, history, and mathematics are essential as they make a good basis for learning.

-- A Charlotte Mason homeschool education puts more emphasis on language arts, such as painting analysis.
+- A Charlotte Mason homeschool education emphasizes arts, such as painting analysis.

-- A CM education is more gentle, but Classical Education is more rigid.
+- A CM education is gentler, but Classical Education is more rigid.

 - A CM homeschooling education sees learning as a way of life.
-It is less rigidly academic compared to Classical Education.
+Therefore, it is less rigidly academic compared to Classical Education.

 - Classical education starts writing composition earlier in children’s lives and teaches it as a separate subject; a Charlotte Mason education teaches it as part of book studies.

 - Classical Education has parents involved in explaining the subject more.
-Charlotte Mason homeschooling leans heavily on verbal narration (the child retelling the summary of a story after they’ve heard it to gently make sure they’ve been listening).
+However, Charlotte Mason homeschooling leans heavily on verbal narration (the child retells a story’s summary after hearing it to make sure they’ve been listening gently).

 - A Charlotte Mason education sees memorization as valuable because it teaches ideas.
-Classical education seems to see value inherent in rote memorization (i.e. discipline).
+On the other hand, classical education seems to value rote memorization (i.e., discipline).

-- Classical education uses abridged versions of the classics for young children; Charlotte Mason education always uses whole texts (narrated by the parents) and redacted only in cases where inappropriate words are used.
+- Classical education uses abridged versions of the classics for young children; Charlotte Mason education always uses whole texts (narrated by the parents) and redacted only when inappropriate words are used.

-- A CM education focuses more on nature and so mimics Steiner/Waldorf and Montessori homeschooling methods more than CE.
+- A CM education focuses more on nature than CE and mimics Steiner/Waldorf and Montessori homeschooling methods.

 What does a Charlotte Mason Homeschool Schedule look like?

-Sonya Schafer, co-founder of SimplyCharlotteMason.Com said her schedule has the following subjects in the time slots indicated below (I’ve summarised what they do during that time and expanded on the theory – where applicable – to explain it a little more):
+Sonya Schafer, the co-founder of SimplyCharlotteMason.Com, said her schedule has the following subjects in the time slots indicated below (I’ve summarised what they do during that time and expanded on the theory – where applicable – to explain it a little more):

 - 8:30 Scripture Memory – read the new passage you’re memorizing and review old passages.

-- 9:00 Math – try to do maths so children can see the point of it.
+- 9:00 Math – try to do the math so children can see its point.
 For example, teach addition and subtraction using $1 and $2 coins.

 - 9:20 Poetry – analyzing poems.

-- 9:30 Picture Study – analyzing paintings, such as the great Classical paintings (Monet, etc).
-Schafer says they study several paintings by one artist over the week so her children get a good feel for what the painter’s style is like.
+- 9:30 Picture Study – analyzing paintings, such as the great Classical paintings (Monet, etc.).
+Schafer says they study several paintings by one artist over the week, so her children get a good feel for the painter’s style.